 - Begin by entering an email address into one of Dashlane’s browser extensions or Android or iOS/iPad applications.

-- After that, the program will ask you to generate a master password, which you must write down or store in some other way.
+- After that, the program will ask you to generate a master password, which you must write down or store in another way.

-- After a 30-day free trial of the Premium service, you can choose to pay or downgrade to a cheaper plan or the free version.
+- After a 30-day free Premium service trial, you can choose to pay or downgrade to a cheaper or free plan.

 What’s the Strength of Your Passwords?